Topics

 • Water additives.
 Dog water additives go into your pet’s water bowl and work like mouthwash to clean their breath and reduce tartar buildup.

 • Dental chews.
-Rawhide and dental chews help promote good dental health in pets and are approved by the Veterinary Oral Health Council.
+Rawhide and dental chews help promote good dental health in pets and are approved by the Veterinary Oral Health Council (VOHC).
+They also offer a list of approved dental products (not just dental chews).
+However, your veterinary team should consult these products to make sure they are safe and effective.

 Frequently asked questions

-How often does a dog need its teeth cleaned?
+How often does a dog need their teeth cleaned?

 According to most veterinarians, your dog should have their teeth cleaned about once a year.